olapacult/Git-summary/README.md

 meaning they affect the same part of the code in conflicting ways.
 This usually happens during a merge operation.

-How to solve it?
+How to resolve a merge conflict:

 1. Git will indicate which files have conflicts after a merge attempt.
-2. Git marks the conflicting areas in the file with special markers (<<<<<<<, =======, >>>>>>>), showing both versions of the code.
+2. Open the conflicted files.
+Git marks the conflicting areas in the file with special markers (<<<<<<<, =======, >>>>>>>), showing both versions of the code.
 3. Manually edit the file to decide which changes to keep or how to combine them.
-4. Mark the conflict as resolved: After editing, save the file and run git add <filename> to mark the conflict as resolved.
+4. After editing, save the file and run git add <file> to mark the conflict as resolved.
 5. Finally, commit the resolved changes with git commit to finish the merge process.